-Mental health programs are usually underfunded, and these strategies require support that comes from the highest levels.
-That is why when starting with wellness and well-being programmes, first make sure that you have buy-in from executives and leaders.
+Mental health programmes are usually underfunded, and these strategies require support that comes from the highest levels.
+That is why when starting with employee wellness and well-being programmes, first make sure that you have buy-in from executives and leaders.

 The best way to ensure that executives understand these programmes like you is to decide its core values and goals.
 Concentrate on how wellness initiatives answer the needs of employees and address post-COVID-19 struggles.
 Executives should comprehend the issues workers have, how that affects their personal and professional lives, and how well-being programmes help combat that.

 If you want these initiatives to be effective, all-encompassing, and credible, they have to function well across all levels.
 That's why executives must understand them.
 Thus, employees will want to reach out to the executive level or expect that managers can also offer support.
 The programme will be genuine, lasting, and engaging if you ensure an in-depth approach and communication.